+As pointed out by the UNEA-3 Ministerial Declaration, "we cannot overstate the need for rapid, large scale and coordinated action against pollution" and "moving to a pollution free planet is a long-term endeavour".
 To move to a pollution free planet, and in doing so contribute effectively and equitably to implementing the sustainable development goals, requires ambition.
 It requires a system-wide transformation, and strengthened capacities - global, national and sub-national- to act on air, water, soil, marine and coastal pollution, and the sound management of chemicals and waste.
-These necessary capacities are in the areas of (1) knowledge about pollution, its sources, fate and pathways; (2) regulatory and institutional capacity to implement and enforce; (3) infrastructure to manage and prevent pollution; (4) awareness about impacts of pollution on health, productivity and environment but also about production and consumption choices that cause pollution, and (5) leadership to direct and act on pollution solutions.
+These necessary capacities are in the areas of (1) knowledge about pollution, its sources, fate, pathways and impacts; (2) regulatory, financial and institutional capacity to implement and enforce; (3) infrastructure to manage and prevent pollution; (4) awareness about impacts of pollution on health, productivity and environment but also about production and consumption choices that cause pollution, and (5) leadership to direct and act on pollution solutions.

 The move to a pollution free planet is a collective responsibility.
-The implementation plan looks to Member States, as well as to development partners, UN agencies, faith-based groups, non-governmental organizations, local authorities and communities, businesses, finance and youth to deliver on this vision.
-UN Environment itself contributes to this Implementation Plan through its Programme of Work and, going beyond this Programme of Work, creates a greater and faster impact through improved coordination of ongoing efforts and catalyzing action through partnerships towards a pollution free planet.
+The implementation plan looks to Member States, as well as to development partners, UN agencies, faith-based groups, nongovernmental organizations, local authorities and communities, businesses, financial sector and youth to deliver on this vision.
+UN Environment Programme itself contributes to this Implementation Plan through its Programme of Work as well as enhancing impact through improved coordination of ongoing efforts globally and catalyzing action through partnerships.

 The Implementation Plan (i) takes forward pollution-related UNEA outcomes, (ii) proposes action areas with opportunities and solutions to address the capacity gaps and challenges related to pollution, and (iii) contributes to implementing the Sustainable Development Goals by accelerating progress towards the targets through preventing and combating pollution.
-The approach to the Implementation Plan is both normative and operational.
-It connects with the Agenda 2030 framework and the multilateral environmental agreements that relate to pollution.
 It highlights that good experiences/knowledge to act on pollution already exist and need to be shared more widely.
-The Implementation Plan includes preventive and remedial aspects, for both the near and longer terms.
-It builds on existing UN Environment work and initiatives and focuses on the common challenges across pollution dimensions - air, water, land/soil, marine and coastal, chemicals and waste.
+The Implementation Plan includes preventive and remedial aspects, for both the near and longer terms and is both normative and operational.
+It builds on existing UN Environment Programme work and initiatives and focuses on the common challenges across pollution dimensions - air, water, land/soil, marine and coastal, chemicals and waste.